simplex-chat/simplex-chat/docs/JOIN_TEAM.md

     - networking

 - **Want to join a very early stage startup**:
-  - high pace and intensity, longer hours
+  - high pace and intensity, longer hours.
-  - a substantial part of the compensation in stock options
+  - a substantial part of the compensation is stock options.
-  - too much [autonomy](https://twitter.com/KentBeck/status/851459129830850561) hurts – we believe in transparency
+  - full transparency – we believe that too much [autonomy](https://twitter.com/KentBeck/status/851459129830850561) hurts learning and slows down progress.

 ## Who we are looking for